 I am looking at this change as my opportunity for renewal and growth.
 I’m looking forward to celebrating spring in its true spirit.
 We recently visited Skagit Valley in Washington.
 It’s absolutely magical to witness the natural wonders, the vivid colors spread over acres of land with a beautiful backdrop of green mountains.

 The longer days and budding tulips have been very inspiring for me to refresh my life, my cooking experiments, and my yoga practice.

 Speaking of cooking experiments, there are many to talk about but the one clearly strikes out in my mind is Baklawa!
-I still remember, three years back when for the first time I put a piece of baklawa in my mouth; I tasted love!!
-I smelled butter and it tasted just like ghee with lots of nuts, with some crunch from the baked sheets, the sugar with a spicy tinge and the urge to have more!
+It was three years back when I first had a piece of Baklava at a local Middle Eastern restaurant.
+It absolutely tasted heavens!
+The nuts baked in lots of butter had a texture similar to ghee which I’m obsessed with!
+It paired perfectly with the crunchy pastry soaked in sugar syrup with a slight aftertaste of Indian spices left me with an urge to have more!

-- Chopped nuts - 2 cups combination of walnuts, pistachios and almond.
+- Chopped nuts - Walnuts, Pistachios and Almonds - 2 cups

 - Phyllo Sheets - 16- 20 sheets